-About Credit Unions
+Credit Unions are Different

 New federal laws and regulations are changing the structure and face of the financial services industry.
 In this time of accelerating change, it is important to truly understand how credit unions are unique and different, and why we remain a necessary and extremely popular financial alternative for more than 90 million Americans.

-Credit unions are governed by their board of directors, individuals elected by and from the credit union's membership.
+Credit unions are governed by their board of directors: individuals elected by and from the credit union's membership.
 Board members serve voluntarily, without pay.

 Credit unions assist members to become better-educated consumers of financial services.
 A national study shows that just ten hours of personal finance education can positively affect students' spending and savings habits for a lifetime.

-Your savings federally insured to at least $250,000 and backed by the full faith and credit of the United States Government National Credit Union Administration, a U.S. Government agency.
+Your savings is federally insured to at least $250,000 and backed by the full faith and credit of the United States Government National Credit Union Administration, a U.S. Government agency.